Wavertree Road Ground

 Wavertree Road Ground was a cricket ground in Liverpool, Lancashire.
 The first recorded match on the ground was in 1847, when Liverpool played Birkenhead Park.

 In 1859, the ground held its first first-class match when the Gentlemen of the North played the Gentlemen of the South.
-The next first-class match held on the ground came in 1863 when the North played the South.
+The first-class match was held on the ground in 1863 when the North played the South.
 Lancashire played a single first-class match there in 1866 against Surrey.
 The final first-class match there came in 1872 when the North played the South.

 The final recorded match held on the ground came in 1880 when Wavertree played the Gentlemen of Canada.
-Shortly after this match the ground was sold for development and built over.
+Shortly after this match, the ground was sold for development and built over.